Stumbling Toward Enlightenment

 Daily life is our greatest teacher.

-In my own story I’m reminded that it’s been the really painful things that have given me the greatest gifts.
+In my own story I’m reminded that it’s been the really painful things that have shaken me, disturbed me, forced me out of my comfort zone -or my stupor, and they have led me to some of the greatest gifts of my life.

 These are very difficult times in our world, and it seems that collectively we are in trouble on practically all fronts.

-Jung said:“Enlightenment is not imagining figures of light but making the darkness conscious.”
+Carl Jung wrote: “Enlightenment is not imagining figures of light, but making the darkness conscious.”

 So maybe we’re closer than we think?
 I think we may be.